webQbe/react_image_search/README.md

 # React Image Search App
+This repo is an adaptation of [React & Material UI Project Using The PixaBay API](https://www.youtube.com/watch?v=dzOrUmK4Qyw) by Brad Traversy.

+I followed the tutorial to learn followings:
 - Using Pixabay API to search images
 - Using Material-UI with React components
 - UI contains